jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 rolled with it.

 In the template, `check()` was used to see if your solution matched what the problem's example said to expect.
-Out of the box, this what you got in the template:
+With a few minor tweaks I made, this is essentially what you got with the template:

 ```kotlin
  // test if implementation meets criteria from the description, like: